nekator/mono/review/chore-add-how-to-develop/docs/how-to-develop-a-component.md

 -   Your main work for the component will be inside `packages/components/src/components/my-awesome-component`.

 -   To develop on your component you can start a development server by running `npm run dev`, this will give you some options to choose from.
 When you begin "scribbling" (html+scss) with a component you can select `plain-html`.
-For _advanced users_ you can skip this and develop directly for one framework (html+scss+ts) see [Test Frameworks with Showcases](#test-frameworks-with-showcases).
+For _advanced users_ you can skip this and develop directly for one framework (html+scss+ts), see [Test Frameworks with Showcases](#test-frameworks-with-showcases).

 ### Styling with SCSS

-Starting with the `packages/components/src/components/my-awesome-component/my-awesome-component.scss` there are some thing you should know:
+Starting with `packages/components/src/components/my-awesome-component/my-awesome-component.scss` there are some thing you should know:

 1. The most important dependency are the variables.global `@use "@db-ui/foundations/build/scss/variables.global" as *;`.
 They enable you to use e.g. `$db-spacing-fixed-md` for paddings, margins etc.
 2. A lot of times you have to force another `font-size / line-height`, you can do it with `@use "@db-ui/foundations/build/scss/helpers/font" as *;` and the corresponding placeholder extend `@extend %db-overwrite-font-size-sm;`.